abdulla1osama/text_sentiment_analysis/README.md

 | Macro Avg | 0.93 | 0.93 | 0.93 | 5000 |
 | Weighted Avg | 0.93 | 0.93 | 0.93 | 5000 |

+**Ready-to-Use Inference: Includes a simple function where you can paste any review and get an instant "Positive" or "Negative" result.**